AlexRodwell/netrunner-stream-overlay/README.md

 2. Download this git repository, either via [CLI](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) or Github download (if downloaded as a zip, ensure you extract its contents)
 3. Using a CLI, navigate to the downloaded repositry via `cd ./netrunner-stream-overlay`
 4. Run `npm i` in CLI to install the required packages/dependancies (npm is bundled with node.js, which will work, despite the project using [pnpm](https://pnpm.io/))
-5. Create a `.env` file in the `./dashboard` directory of the project (or rename the `.env.example` to just `.env`), this stores the websocket URL, it is currently set to use a locally host websocket server.
-However, for production use, you will need to update this to use a live URL/domain
+5. Create a `.env` file in the `./dashboard` directory of the project (or rename the `.env.example` to just `.env`), this stores the websocket URL/state.
-6. Run the websocket server navigating to `./server` and running `npm run websocket`, accessible at [`localhost:8080`](localhost:8080) (the port can be changed in `./websocket.js`)
-7. Run the overlay/dashboard by navigation to `./dashboard` and running `npm run overlay`, the local webserver URL will be logged to console, navigate to that URL in your browser
+6. Run the overlay/dashboard by navigation to `./dashboard` and running `npm run overlay`, the local webserver URL will be logged to console, navigate to that URL in your browser

 ### Deployment (production)

 -   **Static host (overlay and dashboard)**: To setup the overlay and dashboard part of the overlay, you will simply need to run `npm run build`, let SvelteKit generate the files, and then upload the contents of the `./build` directory to your host of choice.
 -   **Websocket server**: You will need a node.js host to run the websocket server.
 Upload/add the `websocket.js` file and have node run said file via `node ./websocket.js`.
+You will need to change `PUBLIC_WEBSOCKET_URL` to the URL of your hosted websocket, and `PUBLIC_WEBSOCKET_CONNECTION` to `TRUE` to utilise this functionality.

 ### Using the overlay